-Barnard College meets all New York City fire safety requirements and implements system upgrades with all building renovations.
-As current residential buildings are renovated, additional fire suppressions and detection devices are installed including expansion of sprinkler systems.
-In addition, Barnard undertakes a review of all fire safety systems.
+Barnard College meets all New York City fire safety requirements and implements appropriate system upgrades with all building renovations.
+As current residential buildings are renovated, additional fire suppressions and detection devices are installed.
+In addition, Barnard routinely undertakes a review of all fire safety systems.
 Capital improvement projections include review of fire control panel upgrades in campus owned Residence Halls.